opengovern/hub/ui/src/pages/setup/digitalocean.md

-# DigitalOcean Integration Setup Guide for Opencomply
+# DigitalOcean Integration Setup Guide for opencomply

-This guide provides concise instructions to integrate your DigitalOcean account with Opencomply using a Read Only Personal Access Token.
+This guide provides concise instructions to integrate your DigitalOcean account with opencomply using a Read Only Personal Access Token.

 ## Steps